Disability Tax Credit Resources, Canada 2026

 Every official CRA form, provincial revenue page, and linked federal program for the Disability Tax Credit, in one place.
 Curated and reviewed by a DTC specialist.

 How to use this page.
-Every link below points to an official government source (canada.ca, a provincial revenue ministry, or a recognized national organization).
+External links below point to official government sources such as canada.ca or provincial revenue ministries.
 Use this as your starting point for filing form T2201, claiming related benefits, or finding the provincial portion of your DTC.
 Bookmark it, the links are reviewed and updated when government URLs change.

 Official Canada Revenue Agency Resources